 Since Hemingway wasn’t the cheeriest guy in the world, what does he mean by be positive?

 Basically, you should say what something is rather than what it isn’t.

 The latter is what Michel Fortin calls using up words:

 Stating what something isn’t can be counterproductive since it is still directing the mind, albeit in the opposite way.
 If I told you that dental work is painless, for example, you’ll still focus on the word “pain” in “painless.”

 Instead of saying “this procedure is painless,” say “there’s little discomfort” or “it’s relatively comfortable.”

 And instead of saying “this software is error-free” or “foolproof,” say “this software is consistent” or “stable.”

 Actually, Hemingway did only have 4 rules for writing, and they were those he was given as a cub reporter at The Kansas City Star in 1917.

-So, in order to have 5 for this post on how to write like Hemingway, I had to dig a little deeper to get the most important of his writing tips:
+So, in order to have 5 for this post on how to write like Hemingway, I had to dig a little deeper to get the most important of his tips for professional writers: